 Significant impact of Aquatic Therapy on Aerobic Capacity in COPD supports the case for long-Covid rehabilitation

 In a new systematic review and meta-analysis, researchers sought to explore the difference in rehabilitation effects between water and land-based aerobic exercise.
 The purpose …

 Written by: Edited by: What is the scientific definition of Aquatic (physical) Therapy?
 There are several organisations which concern themselves wiht Aquatic Therapy and propose broadly similar …

 Written by: Edited by: Aquatic Physical Therapy is primarily focused on exercise in water but also includes hands-on techniques.
 It can include some of the methods …

 Chien (2020) Land versus water HIIE (HIIT) effects on muscle oxygenation and physiological parameter responses in postmenopausal women (Scientific Reports by Nature)

-Women become estrogen deficient in the post- menopausal period, which increases the risk for cardiovascular disease.
-Research has show that moderate intensity exercise can …
+Edited by: Women become estrogen deficient in the post- menopausal period, which increases the risk for cardiovascular disease.
+Research has show that moderate intensity exercise …

-A new research paper by Aan Fleur Terrens et al reports about the positive effects of Aquatic Therapy on the perceived Health Related Quality …
+Edited by: A new research paper by Aan Fleur Terrens et al reports about the positive effects of Aquatic Therapy on the perceived Health Related …

-In a new systematic review and meta-analysis, Jitka Veldema and Petra Jansen from the Regensburg University in Germany conclude that Aquatic Therapy has some …
+Edited by: In a new systematic review and meta-analysis, Jitka Veldema and Petra Jansen from the Regensburg University in Germany conclude that Aquatic Therapy has …